384 pp., 6.125 x 9.25, notes, bibl., index

 About the Author

-Craig Bruce Smith is assistant professor of history at William Woods University.
+Craig Bruce Smith is assistant professor of military history at the U.S. Army School of Advanced Military Studies.

 For more information about Craig Bruce Smith, visit the Author Page.